Novo Nordisk A/S – Annual report – 31 December 2019

 Waste is measured as the sum of all the waste disposed of at production sites based on weight receipts.

-In 2018, the total waste volume from production sites decreased by 10% compared with 2017.
-This is mainly due to a decrease in the organic residues from the fermentation of insulin.
+In 2019, waste from production sites decreased by 13% compared with 2018.
+The amount of waste recycled decreased 8% in 2019 primarily due to a decrease in organic residues from the fermentation of insulin.

-At Novo Nordisk, it is a priority to recycle as much waste as possible, and secondarily to ensure energy recovery when recycling is not possible.
-94% of the total waste is recycled, used for biogas production or incinerated at plants where the energy is used for heat and power production.
+In 2019, 93% of the total waste from production sites was recycled, used for biogas production or incinerated at plants where the energy is used for heat and power production.

 13.1 Breaches of regulatory limit values